Hermetic Order of the Golden Dawn: The Golden Dawn book

 The Golden Dawn, by Israel Regardie; was published in 1937.
 The book is divided into several basic sections.
-First are the knowledge lectures, which describe the basic teaching of the Kabalah, symbolism, meditation, geomancy, etc. This is followed by the rituals of the Outer Order, consisting of five initiation rituals into the degrees of the Golden Dawn.
+First are the knowledge lectures, which describe the basic teaching of the Qabalah, symbolism, meditation, geomancy, etc. This is followed by the rituals of the Outer Order, consisting of five initiation rituals into the degrees of the Golden Dawn.
 The next section covers the rituals of the Inner Order including two initiation rituals and equinox ceremonies.